GitZoneTools/npmts/docs/config.md

 This is in line with the latest TypeScript best practices.
 You can then import plugins via the TypeScript `import` Syntax and tsc will pick up the declaration file automatically.

-### TypeDoc
-By default TypeDoc will create docs for your module in `./pages/api/` directory.
-> Note: Use [npmpage](https://www.npmjs.com/package/npmpage) to build a website for the module.
-It also allows you to integrate api docs with a gitbook located in `./docs/`

 ## Some notes:
 #### Typings for third party modules that do not bundle declaration files